ASIC regulatory changes

 The Australian Securities and Investments Commission (ASIC) is an independent Authority that contributes to safeguarding the stability of the Australian financial system by enhancing the protection of investors and promoting stable and orderly financial markets.

-This is achieved by: Assessing risks to investors, markets and financial stability; completing a single rulebook for EU financial markets; promoting supervisory convergence; and directly supervising specific financial entities.
+This is achieved by: Assessing risks to investors, markets and financial stability; completing a single rulebook for AU financial markets; promoting supervisory convergence; and directly supervising specific financial entities.

 Q5) Why were new regulations introduced?